 Speaking of discourse, I know the women with an x conversation has been firing up lately, but I do think Neel has some good reasons for her to use it.
 What do you think?
 Let me know through the contact form or the QS-socials.

-Anyway, every now and again we’re tired of the trans discourse ™, but we can miss out on it as well.
-Me as much as everybody else.
+The trans discourse is so gosh darn tiring.
+To me personally as much as everybody else.
 This isn’t related to the episode perse, but it is something I wanted to share with you.
 The limited social interactions I’ve had recently have been disappointingly cis.
 I’m blessed with a lot of friends but I do miss hanging out with other Queer folks.
 Relatable?
 Drop me a line through @Queersoundspod on Twitter or Instagram.

 Flashback Track: Imon Chakraborty – Ajo Sakhi